TDR-Thomahawk/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

 $\therefore V_b-V_e\approx \ 0.7 \ V$ , provided
 $V_{in} >V_{e} + 0.7 \ V$.

-This 0.7 V depends on the transistor, a bit on the value of $I_b$, the temperature of the transistor and is an approximate value, but can for most applications be regarded as a constant.
+This 0.7 V difference depends on the transistor, a bit on the value of $I_b$ and the temperature of the transistor.
+It is an approximate value, but can (for most applications) be regarded as a constant.
 The formula also assumes that $V_{in} > V_e + 0.7\ V$ otherwise $V_{be}$ won't be roundabout 0.7 V.

 {: .note }
 $i_e=i_c+i_b$ , since it is obeying Kirchoff's Current Law (KCL).

-The transistor has i.e. for small $i_b$ a much bigger $i_c$ will flow.
+The transistor is a current amplifier i.e. for a small $i_b$ a much bigger $i_c$ will flow.
-The ratio of $\frac{i_c}{i_b}$ is $\beta$ which is the current gain.
+The ratio of $\frac{i_c}{i_b}$ is $\beta$ and is known as the current gain.
 A typical specified value of $\beta$ for a 2N3904 transistor is about 100.
-You are not going to necessarily get this value of $\beta$ in a circuit, as you will see in the next example.
+You are not necessarily going to get this value of $\beta$ in a circuit, as you will see in the next example.
 Therefore we talk of a specified
 $\beta$ and an effective $\beta$.
-We normally run this circuit in "saturated mode".
-In this mode the supply voltage can provide enough current $i_c$ so that $i_c$ is limited by the resistance or impedance of the load, not by the transistor.
+We normally run this circuit in "saturated mode" (hence saturated switch).
+In this mode the supply voltage can provide enough current $i_c$ such that $i_c$ is limited by the resistance or impedance of the load, and not by the transistor.
 In other words the voltage across the transistor, from the collector to the emitter, will be small.

 To illustrate this: